MuhammadRidha7/Shia/README.md

 Abu Bakr command Umar to take them out of their home, and if they resisted, to go to war with them, Umar went to her house with a flame.
 Fatima asked: O son of Khattab, is the fire that you have brought, to burn my house down?
 He said: Yes, unless you do what the Ummah has done. \
 `Aqd ul Farid, vol 3, page 63` `Tarikh Abul Fada, vol 1, page 156`

 Abu Bakr sent Umar to get bay'ah from those who had rejected him, who were staying at Fatima's house.
 Umar told them to come out but they rejected.
 Umar requested firewood and said: By Allah, either come out or I will burn down this house and whoever is inside it.
-He was told Fatima is inside, he said even if Fatimah is inside! \
+He was told Fatima is inside, he said even if Fatima is inside! \
 `A'lam an Nisa, vol 4, page 114`

 Umar said: If you do not give bay'ah, I will set the house on fire and I will not free anyone inside it, even if the daughter of The Mustafa is among them! \